lpmayos/mcv_thesis/README.md

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum 1 for each token if similarity to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the total number of tokens.
 Then, discard the ones below threshold.

-**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment5
+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

 **Execution**: see launch_experiments.sh

+### experiment4symmetric: rank_captions_and_remove_worst

+**Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

+**Method**: for each pair of sentences, compute their similarity as the sum 1 for each token if similarity to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the total number of tokens.
+For each pair of sentences, final simmilarity is computed as: (d(s1, s2) + d(s2, s1)) / 2.
+Then, discard the ones below threshold.

+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4symmetrical/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

+**Execution**: see launch_experiments.sh

 ### find_th1

-**Goal**: find right tokens similarity threshold for experiments 4 and 5
+**Goal**: find right tokens similarity threshold for experiments 3 and 4

 **Method**: iterate over different tokens similarity thresholds, generating boxplots and barcharts which will help us decide the most useful thresholds.

 **Results**: images and logs are generated in results/experiment4 and results/experiment5

+**Execution**: see launch_experiments.sh

+### experiment5: rank_captions_and_remove_worst_bleu

+**Goal**: detect those captions that are wrong: they have typos or are not descriptive, by computing sentences similarity and ranking them.

+**Method**: for each pair of sentences, compute their similarity using the bleu metric.
+Then, discard the ones below threshold.

+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment5/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

 **Execution**: see launch_experiments.sh